-LONG TERM GOAL 1 Maori and Pasifika staff red cruited.
+Maori and Pasifika staff recruited.
 PLANNED ACTIONS LED BY TIMEFRAME PROGRESS RESULT ACHIEVED Recruit staff with appropriate qualifications through community consultation.
 Principal Reported Dec 2018 March: AKN and AKC advertised for maths and science skills.
 Term 2 and 3: Staff recruited to respond to roll increases in all the large units.
 Despite up to 40% roll growth in some places, all units have been able to increase their staffing, although this has been challenging.
 In term 3, decisions have been initiated regarding unit staffing needs for 2019 and advertising for permanent and fixed-term staffing commenced earlier than in past years.
 November: Appointments have been finalised for 2019 staffing across the school.
-LONG TERM GOAL 2 A balance of Board member ers maintaine d.
+LONG TERM GOAL 2 A balance of Board members maintained.
 PLANNED ACTIONS LED BY TIMEFRAME PROGRESS RESULT ACHIEVED Review the balance of ethnicity, gender, regional representation and skills and co-opt as necessary.
 Board Term 1 Term 2: Decision made not to recruit any further Board members.
 OPERATIONAL TARGETS Targets 2018 There is a balance of ethnicity within the Board.
-Met There is a gender balance within the Board.
+There is a gender balance within the Board.
 Met The Board contains a range of experience and skill.
-Met Evaluation and Future Directions Despite the challenges inherent in the Auckland region in terms of staff availability, the school has been fully staffed for the year.
+Evaluation and Future Directions Despite the challenges inherent in the Auckland region in terms of staff availability, the school has been fully staffed for the year.
 Advertising has included skills and experience identified for the team concerned.
 The Board have reviewed the composition and skills balance of members and have provided the Ministry with areas for consideration during the 2019 appointment process.
-Following advice from STA and the Ministry it was decided not to co-opt any further members during the year as this would not meet the requirements of the Act. skills and experience identified for tion and skills balance of members during the 2019 appointment decided not to co-opt any further LONG TERM GOAL 3 Learning needs for each st udent are me t in a culturally a opropriate manner.
+Following advice from STA and the Ministry it was decided not to co-opt any further members during the year as this would not meet the requirements of the Act.
+LONG TERM GOAL 3 Learning needs for each st udent are me t in a culturally ap propriate manner.
 PLANNED ACTIONS LED BY TIMEFRAME PROGRESS RESULT ACHIEVED Develop staff capability through school-wide PD.
 Principal and DP Reported Dec 2018 March: The idea of a school waka as an analogy for what we do, shared with the school and the Board.
 Waka concept has been discussed and refined and artistic possibilities for its depiction are in place.
 Whole school PD included cultural practice as well as new learning.
 Embed cultural practice in the way the school operates.
 SMT and Unit Holder Reported Dec 2018 Term 3: All school-related PD and other meetings opened and closed with karakia.
 All formal meetings across the school include culturally appropriate opening, closing and blessings.
 All staff have personal goals to improve their capability.
-Develop resources for staff working with Maori and Pasifika students and evaluate the effectiveness of these resources.
-MU holder Reported Dec 2018 Resources have been collected and shared with staff.
-This material has been included in the new Teams format for easy access by staff.